JuliaSmoothOptimizers/Krylov.jl/docs/src/warm_start.md

 x = x₀ + Δx             # Ax = b
 ```

-Explicit restarts cannot be avoided with some block methods such as TRIMR due to the preconditioners.
+Explicit restarts cannot be avoided in certain block methods, such as TRIMR, due to the preconditioners.

 ```julia
 # [E  A] [x] = [b]